ilya40umov/linux-mint-via-terminal/README.md

 # Linux Mint via Terminal - Quick Reference

 For the past couple of years I have been using Linux Mint as my main OS for software development as well as for some more basic stuff, like web-browsing and casual gaming.
-However, as I kept using Terminal more and more in my day-to-day tasks, I indeed started wondering, as to what extent I can go with just command line alone and how I can easily replicate my local Linux set up on a new machine.
+However, as I kept using Terminal more and more in my day-to-day tasks, I indeed started wondering as to what extent I can go with just command line alone and how I can easily replicate my local Linux set up on a new machine.
 This all resulted in me coming up with this document, which is meant to contain commands and other pieces of information that are hard to keep in mind all the time, but that come in handy every now and then while working with Linux.
-Additionally, I have also included a section that covers the software that I tend to install on any new machine I will be working on.
+Additionally, I have also included a section that covers the software that I tend to install on any new laptop/desktop I will be working on.

 ## Commands

 I assume most Linux users are probably aware of the following commands, and hence I won't be touching on them in this reference: `sudo`, `su`, `pwd`, `ls`, `cd`, `mkdir`, `mv`, `cp`, `rm`, `touch`, `echo`, `cat`, `grep`, `less`, `view`, `vim`.
-If you don't know what they do, make sure to check them out before proceeding further (take a look at the links in the end of this document).
+If you don't know what they do, make sure to check them out before proceeding further (if you need some learning materials, take a look at the links in the end of this document).

 ##### Getting Help
+- `apropos docker` - show names / descriptions of man pages matching a keyword
 - `man bash` - show the manual page for a command
-- `tldr tar` - show examples of using a commmand
+- `tldr tar` - show examples of using a commmand (find out more at [tldr.sh](http://tldr.sh/))

 ##### System Information
 - `inxi -F` - print the detailed system / hardware info
 - `whoami` - return the current user name
 - `uname -a` - print out some basic system info (e.g. Kernel version)
 - `uptime` - show the time the system was up and the load averages
+- `date` - show the current date and time
 - `lsusb` - list USB devices
 - `lspci` - list PCI devices
 - `lsblk` - list block devices (e.g. disk partitions and loopback devices)